 The PC Integration API allows you to integrate your browser screens with PC applications.
 For example, you may have the need to call up your PC-based imaging or document management application to view an invoice, part image, etc., based on a user action in the browser screen.
 The PC Integration API also allows you to copy data to the PC's clipboard.
 Genie's STRPCCMD command support also makes use of the PC Integration API.

 For obvious security reasons, the browser vendors have made it so that Web-based applications cannot call programs on the PC under normal security settings.
 This makes it challenging to integrate your browser-based screens with other applications in your environment.
-The PC Integration API solves this challenge by running the PC commands in either a Java applet (PC Integration Applet) or a separately installed PC program (PC Command Listener).
+The PC Integration API solves this challenge by running the PC commands in either a Java applet (PC Integration Applet) or a separately installed PC program (PC Command Listener or PC Command Launcher).

 One of the following alternatives must be configured on the end user PC's before the PC Integration API can be used.